About St. Clair Power Plant

 As additional generating units came online and routine maintenance continued, workers at St. Clair may have been exposed to ACMs through ongoing installation, maintenance, and repair activities.
 Missouri union members — including members of Heat and Frost Insulators Local 1 (St. Louis), UA Local 562 (pipefitters and steamfitters, St. Louis), and Boilermakers Local 27 (St. Louis) — who performed contract work at comparable Midwestern coal-fired utility facilities during this era may have accumulated equivalent exposures across multiple job sites throughout the Mississippi River industrial corridor.

-• Insulators may have replaced Kaylo, Thermobestos, Unibestos, and Pabco pipe insulation and gaskets
+• Insulators may have replaced calcium silicate pipe insulation, Thermobestos, high-temperature pipe insulation, and Pabco pipe insulation and gaskets

-• Boilermakers may have worked on boiler fireboxes lined with Combustion Engineering refractory materials and asbestos-containing fireproofing
+• Boilermakers may have worked on boiler fireboxes lined with refractory materials and asbestos-containing fireproofing

-• Insulators may have applied and removed thermal insulation during scheduled outages using products from Johns-Manville, Armstrong World Industries, and Pittsburgh Corning
+• Insulators may have applied and removed thermal insulation during scheduled outages using products from, and

 • Electricians may have handled asbestos-containing electrical equipment from General Electric, Westinghouse Electric, and Square D, including arc chutes and insulating panels